mediachain/mediachain/rfc/mediachain-rfc-4.md

 * compound, where multiple mappings are established with a single signature.
 * republished, which effects one or more statements' mapping to a (usually) different namespace while preserving origin attribution.
-The namespace can be the same in the case of proxy publishing for and end user.
+The namespace can be the same in the case of proxy publishing for another peer or user who doesn't have a reputation.

 The statement data structure looks as following:
 ```